stinb/UnderstandForVSCode/README.md

 > Why is the language server executable not found?

-Read step 2 "Make the command `userver` accessible to Visual Studio Code" above in setup
+Read step 2 "Make the command `userver` accessible to Visual Studio Code" above in the setup section

 > Why isn't the language server starting?